 \subsection{The zero band mass limit and Dirac brackets}

-We now exhibit the non-commutativity of the coordinates in the lowest Landau level.
+We now exhibit the noncommutativity of the coordinates in the lowest Landau level.
 In the zero band mass limit $m_b\to 0$, the kinetic energy vanishes, which projects the system to the lowest Landau level.
-The degrees of freedom related to $\pi_{ia}$, the 'left-handed ones' \cite{haldane}, are frozen in the Hamiltonian.
+The degrees of freedom related to $\pi_{ia}$, the "left-handed ones" \cite{haldane}, are frozen in the Hamiltonian.
 Here, we would like to emphasize that the dynamic degrees of freedom are not totally congealed in the sense of a topological quantum mechanics which involves in the collective dynamic degrees of freedom, i.e., replacing the free Lagrangian in Eq. (\ref{1}) by{ } which describes the Chern-Simons quantum mechanics of the electrons subject to the second class constraints\cite{jac}{ } Here $\sim$ stands for being set to zero { merely after} calculating the commutation relations $[\pi_{ia},\pi_{jb}]=i\delta_{ij}\epsilon_{ab}$ \cite{jac}.
 Owing to the second class constraints, quantization should be carried out by using Dirac brackets \cite{dirac, dirac2, dirac3},